-Soul, is the ability that determines the relative strength and age of your character's soul, a.k.a his Essence, Ka or (in Zoreac) his bval.
+Soul[Spirit], is the ability that determines the relative strength and age of your character's soul, a.k.a his Essence, Ka or (in Zoreac) his bval.
 Especially powerful for Soulcasters, and the key ability for your Soul Save.
 The higher the number, the older and stronger your soul: This is often reflected by saying that someone with a high Soul statistic has an "old soul" while someone with a rather low Soul stat has a 'fresh' or 'young' soul.
 You may use your Soul statistic for the activation of some items, types of Spellcasting, and for saves of very special nature.
 Magic, Psionics and Technology are all incapable of increasing your Soul statistic.
 It does not increase as you gain levels.
 Whatever you have at the start of the game is all you're going to have.
 Nothing short of an artifact, or the intervention of a greater or super-deity can grant an increase to the power of your soul.
+This statistic is also used in determining morale checks and saves.